apix/cache/README.md

   * supports a range of serializers: `igBinary`, `msgpack`, `json`, `php`, ...
 * Available as a **[Composer](https://packagist.org/packages/apix/cache)** ~~and as a [PEAR](http://pear.ouarz.net)~~ package.

+⇄ *Pull requests* and ★ *Stars* are always welcome.
+For bugs and feature request, please [create an issue](//github.com/frqnck/apix-cache/issues/new).

 ---

 Cache backends